-So they understand exactly what to expect, I like to furnish buyers with an overview of the entire deal.
+So they'll know exactly what they can expect, I like to furnish buyers with an outline of the entire deal.

-These are my nine steps to buying a home.
+Below are my nine steps to purchasing a home.

-You'll want to create an index of features you want, get a feel for what school districts and neighborhoods you want to live in, and begin planning your budget.
+When you start your search, you'll probably want to create a checklist of items you need, get a feel for what neighborhoods and school districts you want to live in, and start planning around your budget.

-Step 2 – Communicate with a real estate agent
+Step 2 – Speak with a real estate agent in Covina

 This is where I come in.